The music program's facilities and resources include:

 Instrument Lockers are available to students who are participating in one of the performance ensembles (including the Chamber Music Society).
 Lockers are available on a first come, first served basis and are assigned beginning the week before classes start for the fall semester and ongoing, as inventory allows.
 They are located close the music classrooms in building 4-260 and in the piano lab suite located in Building 4-070.
 Card access is required for entry to both of these suites.
 Locker sizes vary and can accommodate most instruments, however only a limited supply of large instrument lockers are available.

-To obtain an instrument locker, you must stop by the Concerts Office in 4-243 and speak with Vanessa Gardner (firstname.lastname@example.org).
+To obtain an instrument locker, you must stop by the Concerts Office in 4-243 and speak with Jillian Scales (firstname.lastname@example.org).
 You will need to fill out a locker agreement and have your ID card activated in order to gain access to the locker suites.
 You will be assigned a locker based on your instrument's size on a first come, first served basis.
 It is possible to share lockers and those interested in doing so should come to the Concerts Office together.
 Lockers must be vacated by the end of the spring semester.
 Any contents left in the lockers after the last day of classes will be disposed of.

 There are eight practice rooms located in a suite in building 4 (4-260) that are available for practice.
 Each room has either an upright or baby grand piano that are tuned on a regular basis.